 Aircraft use specific HF frequencies allocated for AM(OR)S as defined in the ITU Radio Regulations, Appendix 26 (Rev.WRC-15).
-Appendix 26 (Rev.WRC-15) specifically refers to the "frequency allotment plan for the aeronautical mobile service," essentially outlining the designated frequency bands allocated for air traffic communication within the AM(OR)S. This includes details on channel usage and related information.
-It is primarily concerned with radio frequencies used by aircraft for communication, including both voice and data transmission when flying outside of established air routes.
-Unlike Aeronautical Mobile Route Service (AM(R)S), which is primarily used for safety-critical communications on established air routes, the off-route service is used for flight coordination communications when an aircraft deviates from its planned path.
-This service is typically used for coordinating flight changes, requesting information about weather conditions in an unexpected area, or communicating with ground stations outside of standard air traffic control zones.
+Appendix 26 (Rev.WRC-15) specifically refers to the "frequency allotment plan for the aeronautical mobile service," essentially outlining the designated frequency bands allocated for air traffic communication within the AM(OR)S, including details on channel usage and related information.

 Frequency allotments within Appendix 26 (Rev.WRC-15) are based upon channel bandwidths that are limited to 3 kHz.
 Implementation of wider channel bandwidths will need to be accomplished within the scope of the current Appendix 26 (Rev.WRC-15) allotment plan.

-The AM(OR)S frequencies within Appendix 26 (Rev.WRC-15) are listed below in Table 1.
+The AM(OR)S frequencies within Appendix 26 (Rev.WRC-15) are listed below in Table 1, taken from Parts I and II of Appendix 26 (Rev.WRC-15).

 TABLE 1